latex3/tagging-project/README.md

 Beyond the documentation, you can also find answers to various issues in " [Discussions](https://github.com/latex3/tagging-project/discussions)" or [Tex.stackexchange.com ](https://tex.stackexchange.com/questions/tagged/tagged-pdf)(searching with `[tagged-pdf])`
 ## Status of LaTeX classes
 Here's a list of core and contributed LaTeX packages, showing [their compatibility with the tagging code](https://latex3.github.io/tagging-project/tagging-status/).
-## General remarks
-This [tagging-project repository](https://github.com/latex3/tagging-project/) does not contain any code.

-It is meant to track issues and suggestions related to the "LaTeX Tagged PDF" project.
-The code for this project is split over several other repositories ( [latex2e](https://github.com/latex3/latex2e), [latex3](https://github.com/latex3/latex3), [tagpdf](https://github.com/latex3/tagpdf), ... to name a few) and so this here is a convenient place to keep any more general topics or issues that cut across the different repositories in a single place.

-If an [issue](https://github.com/latex3/tagging-project/issues) that is recorded here requires changes in the other repositories sub-issues can then be opened (by us) in those repositories and linked back, or, if such changes are confined to a single repository, the issue could be transferred there – whatever is more appropriate.
 ## History and archive
 Example documents conforming to both Well-Tagged PDF (WTPDF) and PDF/UA-2 standard produced by the LaTeX Project by March 2024 are available at [WTPDF / PDF/UA-2 example documents](https://github.com/latex3/tagging-project/discussions/72)